SMT-COMP/smt-comp/rules/rules25.md

 [^2]: SMT-LIB 2.6 requires solvers to produce a `success` answer after each **set-logic**, **declare-sort**, **declare-fun** and **assert** command (among others), unless the option **:print-success** is set to false.
 Ignoring the `success` outputs allows for submitting fully SMT-LIB 2.6 compliant solvers without the need for a wrapper script, while still allowing entrants of previous competitions to run without changes.

 [^3]: Under this measure, a solver should not benefit from using multiple processor cores.
-Conceptually, the sequential performance should be (nearly) unchanged if the solver was run on a single-core processor, up to a time limit of $\color{green}{T}$.
+Conceptually, the sequential performance should be (nearly) unchanged if the solver was run on a single-core processor, up to a time limit of $\color{red}{T}$.

 [^4]: If the benchmark status is unknown, we thus treat the solver's answer as correct.
 Disagreements between different solvers on benchmarks with unknown status are governed in Section [7.2](#sec:division-scoring){reference-type="ref" reference="sec:division-scoring"}.